 Tangram is a London-based artist collective creating new music to open up spaces beyond the China-West dichotomy.

-Our compositions and performances primarily explore the richness and multiplicity of transnational Chinese experience, encouraging audiences to engage in palpable cultural exchange and nuanced listening across perceived borders.
-Through the emotional languages of music, we help audiences transcend the pervasive assumption that China and the West are mutually exclusive entities, in favour of imagining more integrative futures.
-By creating and curating music of the highest standard, we demonstrate to listeners that a sensitive synthesis of Chinese and Western cultures is not only possible, but can be beautiful.
+Tangram's compositions and performances delve into the richness and multiplicity of transnational Chinese experience, encouraging audiences to engage in nuanced cultural exchange and deep listening across perceived borders.
+Through the emotional languages of music, they hope to transcend the pervasive assumption that China and the West are mutually exclusive entities, in favour of imagining more interconnected futures.

 Alex Ho and Reylon Yount first collaborated in 2018 on a new piece for solo yangqin, Rituals and Resonances.